davidaellis/UsageLoggerPublished/README.md

 *Events prior to app installation (max.
 5 days), including:*

 - Screen on/off events
-- What apps are used and when
+- What apps were used and when

 ## FAQ